apache/spark/docs/sql-programming-guide.md

 <div data-lang="scala"  markdown="1">

 {% highlight scala %}
-// sqlCtx from the previous example is used in this example.
+// sqlContext from the previous example is used in this example.
-// createSchemaRDD is used to implicitly convert a RDD to a SchemaRDD. import sqlCtx.createSchemaRDD
+// createSchemaRDD is used to implicitly convert a RDD to a SchemaRDD. import sqlContext.createSchemaRDD

 val people: RDD[Person] = ... // An RDD of case class objects, from the previous example.